 But while some liberal activists have sharply criticized the Republican governors, the Obama administration is for now taking a more measured approach.
 They are looking for innovative ways to encourage more GOP governors to participate in the Medicaid program, which would offer insurance to more than 15 million Americans if implemented by all states.

 Some Republican governors and state legislatures, in consultation with the administration, are considering using the Medicaid funding to purchase private insurance for their low-income residents, thereby not increasing their Medicaid programs directly but expanding coverage to low-income people.
-A few of the states considering this idea, such as Louisiana, have large minority populations, although some states, including Texas, have already ruled it out.
+A few of the states considering this idea, such as Louisiana, have large minority populations, although others, including Texas, have already ruled it out.

 Sebelius strikes back